bevyengine/bevy-website/README.md

 ### Assets, Errors, and Examples pages

 These pages need to be generated in a separate step by running the shell scripts in the `generate-assets`, `generate-errors`, and `generate-wasm-examples` directories.

 On Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [git bash](https://gitforwindows.org/).

+Some brief instructions on this process are [available here](./local_build_instructions.md).